Practice Area

 This page covers a focused service.
 For the broader editorial practice area, see Owner Disputes in Tennessee.

-For real-estate investors, this typically means one parent LLC with each property in its own series, separate bank accounts and bookkeeping, and separate operating documents per series.
+For a real-estate investor, that usually looks like one parent LLC with each property in its own series — each with its own bank account, its own bookkeeping, and its own operating documents.

 How to start